 The Internet Archive also takes multi-century preservation energy costs into account: “We own and operate and run all our own data centers,” says Bailey.
 “That’s partly because we’re an archive and don’t want to be dependent on corporate infrastructure, and partly because we can then run less expensive climate control operations.”

 Microsoft’s Project Silica aims to tackle the problem by providing an alternative to traditional magnetic media, which degrades over time.
 The company created a low-cost, durable WORM media (an acronym for Write Once, Read Many, which means that data is written to a storage medium a single time and cannot be erased or modified).
-Considered immutable, WORM storage plays a pivotal role in meeting data security and compliance requirements and protecting against ransomware and other threats.
+According to Robert Shelton of TechTarget, WORM storage is considered immutable, and “plays a pivotal role in meeting data security and compliance requirements and protecting against ransomware and other threats.”
 Project Silica’s media is also resistant to electromagnetic frequencies: stored in quartz glass, the lifetime of data can be extended to tens of thousands of years.
-This has important implications for sustainability, because users can leave data in situ, eliminating the costly cycle of periodically copying data to a new media generation.
+This has important implications for sustainability, because users can leave data in situ, eliminating “the costly cycle of periodically copying data to a new media generation.”

 Another option is to store data in Earth’s most remote places.
 GitHub created an Arctic Code Vault, a data repository preserved in the Arctic World Archive (AWA), a very-long-term archival facility 250 meters deep in the permafrost of an Arctic mountain.
 Such cold storage is meant to last at least 1,000 years and shield data from the outside world’s effects.
 Arctic archiving strategies could have potential as much of the world warms.
 Eliminating the need for costly HVAC filtration or cooling systems, building for redundancy, putting in place multiple failovers, storing data in remote or unconventional locations — these are certainly laudable measures, but more will need to be done to mitigate the enormous ecological impact of all this storage.
 Streaming, cryptocurrency, and day-to-day Internet use already make up nearly 4% of global CO2 emissions — a statistic that rivals the carbon footprint of the aviation industry.
 Sustainability must be a paramount concern of digital preservation technologies.